mrvollger/SDA/README.md

 miniasm.assemblies.fasta
 wtdbg.assemblies.fasta
 ```
-These are fasta files with the sequences for each paralog as determined by SDA.
-The prefixes say which assembler was used to generate the results, in my experience canu has worked best.
+These are fasta files containing the sequences for each paralog as determined by SDA.
+The prefixes say which assembler was used to generate the results - in my experience canu has worked best.

-For a visualization of the correlation clustering results see this `CC/mi.cuts.gml.pdf`
+For a visualization of the correlation clustering results see `CC/mi.cuts.gml.pdf`

 ## Test case: ##
 There is a test case created by the make file in `TestCases/SDAtest`.
 Please test SDA on this before testing your own data (Note quiver will not run on this test case).